Simon-N-Thornton/Roth-Touchline/README.md

 ### API Script
-The sum of all this has been captured in a bash script called 'rothread.sh' that
+For convenience the API calls are encapsulated in the bash script 'rothread.sh' that
-- Allows entry of temperatures in dsecimal x.y format i.e. 18.54 instead of 1854
+- Allows entry of temperatures in decimal x.y format i.e. 18.54 instead of 1854
 - Implements a status print of all variables
 - Logs the output to files in /var/tmp
 - Builds an arrays of field names/values to allow this to be called from other scripts

-e.g.

 | cmd line | Description |
 | ---      | ---         |